Misbun Sidek: Career

 After defeating Morten Frost and Prakash Padukone on his way to the final, Misbun suffered a disappointment at the 1982 Badminton World Cup by failing to clinch the title from a 10-1 third-set lead over Liem Swie King.
-He also known for the infamous “S” Service, which caused a deceptively erratic shuttle movement, which confounded their opponents and officials alike.
+He also known for the infamous "S" Service, which caused a deceptively erratic shuttle movement, which confounded their opponents and officials alike.
 The service caused much uproar and was eventually banned by the International Badminton Federation (IBF) in 1982.

 In October 1983, Misbun turned professional and signed a contract to be represented by the International Management Group (IMG), which then represented such sports stars as Björn Borg, Jimmy Connors, Jack Nicklaus, Arnold Palmer, Sebastian Coe and Alberto Salazar.

 In January 1985, the Sidek family made history when they became the largest sibling group ever to represent the country abroad in the same sporting event.
 Misbun, Razif, Jalani, Rahman and Rashid were all selected to compete at the Hong Kong Open.

 In 1986, Misbun reached the final of the All England Open for the only time in his career but he was beaten decisively there by Morten Frost.

-Misbun's last full year at the top level of badminton on 1988, was rather special to him because he played on a Malaysian National Badminton team which defeated their traditional rival Indonesia for the first time in 21 years before losing the final to China.
+Misbun's last full year at the top level of badminton on 1988, was rather special to him because he played with the Malaysian national badminton team which defeated their traditional rivals, the Indonesian national team for the first time in 21 years before losing the final to China.

 Coaching

 Misbun was on the coaching staff, as his brother Rashid Sidek played men singles, for the 1992 Malaysia team which captured the Thomas Cup after a 25-year drought.
 In 1996, he and his brothers established a badminton club to find new talented players, called Nusa Mahsuri.
 He was a coach in Nusa Mahsuri, the first professional badminton club in Malaysia from 1996 to 2002.

-He is Malaysia national team men's singles coach from 2003-2010.
+He is Malaysia national team men's singles coach from 2003 to 2010.
 He has coached Malaysia's leading singles players from 1990s, including Rashid Sidek, the Hashim brothers, Roslin Hashim and Muhammad Hafiz Hashim, Wong Choong Hann, Lee Chong Wei and Wong Mew Choo.
 Under his coaching, Wong Mew Choo reached World No 7 in female category of BWF ranking.
 Roslin Hashim and Wong Choong Hann reached the World No 1 in BWF ranking.
 Wong Choong Hann also became silver medalist in BWF World Championships under his coaching.
 Meanwhile Hafiz Hashim won All-England champion and became World No 5 in BWF ranking under his coaching.
 Lee Chong Wei also reached the World No 1 in BWF ranking and the 2008 Olympics men's singles final and became Olympic silver medalist and won countless of BWF tournaments under his coaching.
 In July 2017, Misbun was reappointed as Malaysia national team men's singles head coach.
-Lee Zii Jia was coached by him during Zii Jia's early career at those period.
+He coached Lee Zii Jia during the latter's early career.